pattern

 sopportare

-Ex: Despite their differences , colleagues endure each other 's working styles for the sake of the team .Nonostante le loro differenze, i colleghi devono **sopportare** gli stili di lavoro degli altri per il bene della squadra.
+Ex: Despite their differences , colleagues must endure each other 's working styles for the sake of the team .Nonostante le loro differenze, i colleghi devono **sopportare** gli stili di lavoro degli altri per il bene della squadra.

 daily words